-- Selected topics (course dependent), e.g.: interaction and effect measure modification, regression model building strategies, imputation, direct and indirect effects (i.e. mediation analysis), propensity scores, instrument variables, fixed versus random effects.
+- Selected specific topics such as regression model building strategies, effect measure modification and interaction; direct and indirect effects (i.e. mediation analysis), propensity scores, instrument variables; null hypothesis significance testing and p values.

-You need a basic to intermediate-level knowledge of epidemiology study design and analytical methods, systematic error and biostatistics.
-For example, successful completion of a Diploma or Masters of Public Health paper in epidemiology and biostatistics.
+You need an intermediate-level of knowledge of epidemiology study design and analytical methods, systematic error and biostatistics.
+For example, successful completion of a Diploma or Masters of Public Health course in epidemiology and biostatistics.

-About 20 participants completed the inaugural 2011 course, ranging from: recent students of a Diploma/Masters-level taught paper in epidemiology; to lecturers of the same; to senior epidemiologists.
+About 20-30 participants have completed the course each year since 2011, ranging from: recent students of a Diploma/Masters-level taught paper in epidemiology; to lecturers of the same; to senior epidemiologists.
 All participants would recommend the course to other colleagues, and at least three quarters rated the course 5 out of 5 on ‘content’ and ‘presentation’.
 Summary comments about the course included: